Frame drum

-A frame drum is a drum that has a drumhead width greater than its depth.
-It is one of the most ancient musical instruments, and perhaps the first drum to be invented.
+A frame drum is a drum that has a drumhead width greater than its shallow depth.
+It is one of the most ancient musical instruments.
 It has a single drumhead that is usually made of rawhide, but man-made materials may also be used.
 Some frame drums have mechanical tuning, while on many others the drumhead is tacked in place.

 The drumhead is stretched over a round, wooden frame called a shell.
 The shell is traditionally constructed of rosewood, oak, ash etc. that has been bent and then scarf jointed together; though some are also made of plywood or man-made materials.
 Metal rings or jingles may also be attached to the frame.

 In many cultures, larger frame drums are played mainly by men in spiritual ceremonies, while medium-size drums are played mainly by women.

+The international Tamburi mundi festival in Freiburg, Germany, presents master classes and concerts featuring notable frame drum players every year.